Steve Aiken: Early life and education

-Steve was born in South Antrim, attended Thompson Primary School, Ballyrobert, and then was educated at Belfast High School.
-During his naval career he undertook further study at King's College London (MA Defence Studies, 2001) and the University of Cambridge (MPhil, 2013; PhD, 2016 Queens' College).
+Aiken was born in South Antrim, attended Thompson Primary School, Ballyrobert, and then was educated at Belfast High School.
 He joined the Sea Cadets in 1982 based at HMS Caroline (1914), which remains in its original dock as a Museum Ship.
+During his naval career he undertook further study and holds a PhD and MPhil in International Relations from the Department of Politics and International Relations at the University of Cambridge, with his thesis research on India and its growing military power.
+He also has a MA in Defence Studies from the Department of Defence Studies at King's College London.

 Military career

 Aiken served for 32 years in the Royal Navy as a submariner, ultimately in many senior operational roles, including commanding two nuclear-powered submarines, being Joint Plans Officer for operations in the Middle-East in 2002-04 (for which he was appointed an Officer of the Order of the British Empire (OBE)).
-At the end of his service in the Royal Navy, following a weekend of 'retirement', he became the founding CEO of the British Irish Chamber of Commerce, a post he held for three years during which time he lived in Dublin with his young family.
+At the end of his service in the Royal Navy, he became the founding CEO of the British Irish Chamber of Commerce, a post he held for three years during which time he lived in Dublin with his family.

 Political career

+Aiken was one of three Ulster Unionist Party (UUP) candidates to run in South Antrim at the 2016 Northern Ireland Assembly election.
+He was elected on the seventh count, with 3,280 first-preference votes (9.3%), being the only UUP candidate to be returned in the constituency.